steven-steven/Blog/README.md

 # Hello World

-and this is my little corner of the internet.
+This is my little corner of the internet.
+This is a repo hosting one of the best blogs in the world (not biased): www.stevenwhat.me

 There's a few things you'll need to know to get around:

 ## Running locally